5 Core Aspects of The Human Resource Cycle

 Below I am sharing the human resource life cycle stages that you need to pay attention to.

-1. Attraction: The foremost step in the HR life cycle is to attract the potential candidates to your workplace through excellent employer branding.
+1. Attraction: The foremost step in the HR life cycle is to attract potential candidates to your workplace through excellent employer branding.
 Employer branding helps an organization to find, attract, and hire the perfect applicant for the organization.
 In today's era of 'Talent War,' a well-planned employer branding provides you a huge advantage that sets you apart from your competition.

 Also Read: How to find the perfect candidate?